gimesketvirtadieni/conwrap/README.md

 In a similar way, Concurrent Wrapper ensures there is no dangling pointers left when it's destroyed.
 This is achieved by waiting for all pending tasks to complete by its destructor.
 It is a different semantic compared to [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) `io_service` class, which requires stop method to be called and leaves unfinished handlers.

-To create a processor one need to provide a type of a 'resource' that processor going to contain.
+To create a processor one must provide a type of a 'resource' that processor going to contain.
 This resource provides possibility to keep a custom state between executions of different tasks:
 ```c++
 struct Dummy {
 	Dummy() : counter(0) {}